alphagov/tdt-documentation/source/architecture/multipage.md

 ### Amend the tech-docs.yml file

-Add this to the end of your project’s `tech-docs.yml` file, or set it to true if it is already there:
+Add this to your project’s `tech-docs.yml` file, or set it to true if it is already there:

 ```
 # Enable multipage navigation in the sidebar